kenglwo/sa-assignment2/README.md

 Based on the report, you can check the source code and locate the faults.
 There are multiple bugs injected in the subject program and each of them is in single line.
+It is possible that some test suite cannot reveal all injected faults, but each fault is revealed by at least one test suite.
-You need to locate and fix as many as bugs as you can.
+You need to locate and fix them as many as bugs as you can.

 #### Submissions

 1. The source code of your program.
    You can re-use your code in assignment 1.
    Scripts to run your program and readme are required.
-2. The spectrum reports of potential faulty statements running against **each** of the 3 test suits provided by us.
+2. The spectrum reports of potential faulty statements running against **each** of the six test suits provided by us.
-   In total, you need to submit 3 reports.
+   In total, you need to submit 6 reports.
-   Please name each of them in the format `spectrum_fl_ochiai[0-2].csv`.
+   Please name each of them in the format `spectrum_fl_ochiai_randoop[0-2].csv` and `spectrum_fl_ochiai_evosuite[0-2].csv`.
    Each spectrum report should in `csv` format and each line is in the format of "method signature,statement,suspicious score,ranking".
    The report should be sorted according the descending order of suspicious scores.
    If multiple statements have the same scores, please sort them according to the alphabetical order of method signature and statement.